John Martin (Australian racing driver)

 John Martin is an Australian professional racing driver.
 Martin has had wide experience racing in European based open-wheel series since 2006.
 In that time Martin has had a wide experience of open-wheel racing having driven in various national and international series driving Formula Ford, Formula 3, A1 Grand Prix and Formula Renault 3.5.
-For the past two season Martin has raced for several teams in the football inspired series Superleague Formula.
+For the past two seasons, Martin has raced for several teams in the football inspired series Superleague Formula.
 Martin has long been associated with the British Alan Docking Racing team having raced with them in a variety of formulae for four of the five years he has been racing in Europe.
 In 2012 Martin will again race with ADR, racing an Oreca 03 sports car in the LMP2 class of the FIA World Endurance Championship.

 Career

 Martin competing for A1 Team Australia at the 2008–09 A1 Grand Prix of Nations, South Africa.

 Martin driving for Räikkönen Robertson Racing at the Croft round of the 2008 British Formula 3 season.